 - 1. Communication facilities. - 2.
 Community facilities, such as educational, hospitals, governmental, religious, civic, cultural, judicial, and correctional facilities. - 3.
 Non-residential agricultural uses. - 4.
 Other uses determined to be ancillary to the civic and utilities uses described above. - 5.
-Recreation and open space uses, such as passive and active recreational uses, boat ramps/docks, camping grounds and facilities, golf courses intended to remain as open space. - 6.
-Special Residential Facilities Category (1), (2) and (3) as defined in the Special Residential Facilities Permitted Uses subsection of the Plan Implementation Requirements section of the Broward County Land Use Plan. - 7.
+Recreation and open space uses, such as passive and active recreational uses, boat ramps/docks, camping grounds and facilities, golf courses intended to remain as open space. - Community residential one-family dwellings, community residential homes and assisted living facilities subject to the definition and density limitations in this Plan Special Residential Facilities Category (1), (2) and (3) as defined in the Special Residential Facilities Permitted Uses subsection of the Plan Implementation Requirements section of the Broward County Land Use Plan. - 7.
 Utilities, such as water and wastewater treatment plants, pumping stations, electrical substations, solid waste disposal and transfer stations, excluding electrical power plants. - 8.
 Community uses are also allowed in areas designated residential, commerce, activity center and agricultural.